 Natural products that replace harsh or toxic chemicals hold a certain appeal.
 However, even if a product is natural, it is not automatically safe to use on dogs.
 While lemon and vinegar products seem ordinary enough to use without concern, they might cause irritation, illness or even death in some pets.
-In addition, they might not be as efficient in deterring or killing fleas as products that are developed to be insecticides that target fleas.
+In addition, although they may deter fleas, they typically do not kill them.

 Lemon Oil Flea Collars